bashtage/randomgen/doc/source/index.rst

 * :func:`~randomgen.entropy.random_entropy` provides access to the system source of randomness that is used in cryptographic applications (e.g., ``/dev/urandom`` on Unix).
-* All basic random generators functions to produce doubles, uint64s and uint32s via CTypes (:meth:`~randomgen.xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~randomgen.xoroshiro128.Xoroshiro128.cffi`).
-This allows these basic RNGs to be used in numba.
+* All bit generators functions to produce doubles, uint64s and uint32s via CTypes (:meth:`~randomgen.xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~randomgen.xoroshiro128.Xoroshiro128.cffi`).
+This allows these bit generators to be used in numba.
-* The basic random number generators can be used in downstream projects via Cython.
+* The bit generators can be used in downstream projects via Cython.
 * Support for Lemire’s method [Lemire]_ of generating uniform integers on an arbitrary interval by setting ``use_masked=True`` in (:meth:`~randomgen.generator.Generator.integers`).